security-force-monitor/sfm-graph-extractor/README.md

 ```shell
 $ python pipeline.py /PATH/TO/DIRECTORY/OF/INPUT/FILES
 ```
-> Note: Use absolute path.
+> Note 1: Use absolute path.<br>
+> Note 2: Using time_pipeline.py instead of pipeline.py will produce an additional "time.txt" file, which includes how much time each component of the pipeline takes to run.

 ## Website